 Pros

-- Expected Launch: December 2025
+- Launched: December 2025

-- Partnership: CME Group for contract infrastructure
+- Partnership: CME Group for contract and exchange infrastructure

 FanDuel Predicts States

-FanDuel Predicts Bonus: TBA
+FanDuel Predicts Bonus

-We’ll update this section with concrete bonus terms and key conditions when FanDuel announces its new customer offer.
+We’ll update this section with concrete bonus terms and key conditions when FanDuel Predicts announces its new customer offer.

-How FanDuel Predicts Will Work
+How FanDuel Predicts Works

 Each market revolves around a straightforward question, such as: